top of page

 Then I Looked at the Bigger Picture

-Rising costs.
+I could already see rising costs.
 Supply chain pressure.
-The need for infrastructure to scale further.
+There was a need for infrastructure investment to scale further.

 And one simple question: